OWASP/www-project-developer-guide/draft/09-training-education/08-snakes-ladders.md

 ### 7.8 OWASP Snakes and Ladders

-To Do: supply an introduction on the OWASP Snakes & Ladders project, such as its status as an OWASP project and where to find it, where to purchase it.
+To Do: supply an introduction on the OWASP Snakes & Ladders project, including its status as an OWASP project and where to find it, where to purchase it.

 #### Why use it?